Anirudh-Hungund/MediaWiki-TF-Ansible/README.md

 ```
 terraform output -raw vm_public_ip
 ```

+### Major Challenges faced during this deployment:
+Faced issues with integrating Terraform and Ansible to run at once.
+Previously, it used to run with Local-exec in Terraform to trigger Ansible playbooks but, tried to use the Ansible provider in Terraform which is the latest addition that happened in 2023.
 5. On a browser, open the IP you have obtained from previous step as below:
 ```
 http:// <IP_Address_from_above>